abhimehro/Hydrograph_Versus_Seatek_Sensors_Project/docs/README.md

 ## Project Overview

-The project consists of one main component:
+The project consists of one main element:

 1. **Visualizer**: Creates visualizations to compare sensor data with hydrograph measurements.
    The project processes data for multiple river miles, each with a varying number of sensors, and generates charts comparing sensor data with hydrograph measurements over a 20-year period.

 ## Project Structure